Mainz Spundekäs is served with Wine in Rheinhessen

 Original recipe - the people of Mainz take it seriously

-The original recipe is simple to prepare and consists of cream cheese, curd cheese (Quark), butter, paprika, rose paprika and garlic.
-In Mainz you don't add salt or pepper.
-The salt comes from the pretzel sticks or pretzels that are served as a side dish.
-Mainzer chefs consider pepper to be a sacrilege.
-You take the butter out of the fridge.
-It must be soft, but not melted.
-The ingredients are mixed in a large bowl.
-The mass is best left overnight, so the Mainz Spundekäs becomes nice and spicy.
+The original recipe is simple and consists of cream cheese, quark, butter, paprika, rose paprika, and garlic.
+In Mainz, neither salt nor pepper is added.
+The salt comes from the pretzel sticks or pretzels served as a side dish.
+Pepper is considered sacrilege by the people of Mainz.
+Take the butter out of the refrigerator.
+It should be soft, but not melted.
+Mix the ingredients in a large bowl.
+The mixture is best left to stand overnight.
+This gives Mainzer Spundekäs a nice flavor.

 Mainzer Spundekäs is served true to the original version with pretzels or pretzel sticks.
 Either finely chopped onion rings or finely chopped onions are added as a side.
 These are not mixed with the cheese mixture.
 Instead, you serve them separately.
 Alternatively, you can serve it with jacket potatoes.